Our Environmental Policy...

 It is our hope that selling direct and working with LEAF and LEAF mark will help us find customers who shared these objectives and who will communicate these environmental benefits to our end consumers.

-Farm Environmental Plan
+Our Farm Environmental Plans...

 Our plan to increase and enhance biodiversity is outlined in more detail in our landscape and nature conservation and enhancement plan.

-Plans for improving soil health and decreasing erosion.
+Improving soil health and decreasing erosion

 Our soil management plan helps identify soil issues annually and within crop rotations.
 It also identifies remedial actions and deadlines for works to be undertaken.